whl0217/Anomaly-Detection-XGBoost-Model/README.md

 ### Fraud Detection Techniques

-We applied the supervised machine-learning algorithm, XGBoost Model, to find out characteristics of the most anomalous loans, which could be signs of PPP loan fraud.
+We applied the machine-learning algorithm, XGBoost Model, to find out characteristics of the most anomalous loans, which could be signs of PPP loan fraud.

 In the cases above, we recognize top five most important variables are amount, borrower's latitude and longtitude, and lender's latitude and longtitude.